PHPOffice/PhpSpreadsheet/docs/topics/defined-names.md

     $worksheet->getCell("C{$row}")->getCalculatedValue()
 ), PHP_EOL;
 ```
+The difference in the cell definition for `HOURS_PER_DAY` (`'=$B1'`) is that we have a `$` in front of the column `B`, but not in front of the row number.
+The `$` makes the column absolute: no matter where in the worksheet we use this name, it always references column `B`.
+Without a `$`in front of the row number, we make the row number relative, relative to the row where the name appears in a formula, so it replaces the `1` with its own row number.

+So when it is used in the formula in row 4, then it references cell `B4`, when it appears in row 5, it references cell `B5`, and so on.
+Using a Relative Named Range, we can use the same Named Range to refer to cells in different rows (and/or different columns), so we can re-use the same Named Range to refer to different cells relative to the row (or column) where we use them.

 ### Named Range Scope

+Whenever we define a Named Range, we are required to specify a worksheet, and that name is then available from any worksheet within the spreadsheet, and always means that cell or cell range in the specified worksheet.

-A Named Range can be locally scoped so that it is only available when referenced from a specific worksheet, or it can be globally scoped.
+However, a Named Range can be locally scoped so that it is only available when referenced from a specific worksheet, or it can be globally scoped.
 This means that you can use the same Named Range name with different values on different worksheets.

 ## Named Formulae